Undergraduate Summer Research Internships (USRI)

 I have a student at another institution who would like to work with me this summer.
 Is this student eligible to apply?

 USRIs are reserved for students registered in an undergraduate program at Western in 2023.
-Preference will be given to students who are planning to return to Western in the Fall 2023 semester whether as an undergraduate student or graduate student.
+Preference will be given to students who are planning to return to Western in the subsequent Fall semester whether as an undergraduate student or graduate student.

 I have a 4th-year student who would like to apply for this opportunity.
 Would they be eligible?